whittlem/pycryptobot/README.md

 * "tslmultiplier" this is a positive integer (eg. 1.5) that is multiplied by "trailingstoploss" when "trailingstoplosstrigger" is reached to set the next "trailingstoploss" level.
 * "tsltriggermultiplier" is a positive integer (eg. 1.5) that is multiplied by "trailingstoplosstrigger" when the previous trigger settings is reach to set the next "trailingstoplosstrigger" level.
     NOTE: both "trailingstoploss" and "trailingstoplosstrigger" settings are still required WITH "dynamictsl" as well as "tslmultipler", "tsltriggermultiplier" and "tslmaxpcnt" are also required.
+* "adjust_total_periods" is an integer > 26 and < 300 used to adjust the total periods (candles) in the current dataframe for the current market used in technical analysis.
+This setting came about because Kucoin made changes to their API that is currently only returning 100 periods (candles) for responses.
+Hopefully this problem will be resolved, but adjusting the total periods can be useful when trying to trade new crypto pairs that don't have a full 300 periods of data yet.
+    *** Note:  if adjusting to less than 300 periods, Trading Graphs, SMA Buy Signals and "disablebullonly" will NOT work correctly as well as some of the other indicators.
+Only use this setting if absolutely necessary or you know what you are doing.
+Pycryptobot is designed to analyze 300 candles for each market.

 ## Optional Options